Last modified: 2020-05-18 | Approximate reading time 4 mins

 If you have a bit of knowledge, manual skills, motivation and a lot of free time, you could complete the job by yourself.
 Ceramic tiles and floating floors are particularly easy to install.
 However, certain types of flooring require more skills and should be left to the pros.

 Even if this option is more expensive, a person who tries to do it manually, without prior experience, could make mistakes.
 Over time, a faulty installation could lead to further expenses, which would defeat the purpose of doing so to save money.
 Also, if you hire someone to do it, once you’ve made sure that they are competent, good results are practically guaranteed.

 Whether we like it or not, style does affect the price of flooring.
 If one particular type of flooring is in style at the moment, companies will take the opportunity to drive prices up, knowing that they will sell a lot of their product.
 Also of note is the fact that style and quality don’t always go hand in hand.

 Like with most renovation projects, installing new floor coverings can turn out to be more complicated than what had been foreseen.
-Unplanned expenses can appear throughout the course of the work.
-For example: having to buy extra floor boards because of a mistake in calculations during the planning period.
+Unplanned expenses can appear throughout the work.
+For example: having to buy extra floorboards because of a mistake in calculations during the planning period.

 Always set aside an amount of money that is only available for unforeseen circumstances.
 This is especially true if you decide to complete the floor installation project without the help of a contractor.